KM - KNOWLEDGE Management Capability

 Time

-KM eases knowledge sharing and reuse activities among different engineering tools, allowing users to evolve and
+KM – KNOWLEDGE Manager saves time as knowledge sharing and reuse activities among engineering tools become easier, allowing users to evolve and update ontologies seamlessly.

 Money